aws-samples/aws-incident-response-playbooks/playbooks/Amazon Bedrock AgentCore Playbooks/IRP-AgentCoreToolAbuse.md

 ### 4.3 Recovery Actions

 1. **Restore from known-good state**
    For sandbox tools (stateless), the restore point is your last known-good IaC commit hash.
 Redeploy Code Interpreter and Browser from IaC with the hardened configuration from the eradication phase.
-Confirm every resource's network mode is SANDBOX or VPC and that no PUBLIC-mode resource exists in production.
+Confirm no PUBLIC-mode resource exists in production — Code Interpreter resources should be SANDBOX or VPC, Browser resources VPC (Browser has no SANDBOX mode).
 Do not restore saved Browser Profiles that existed during the incident window.

 2. **Re-enable services and access**
    - [ ] Remove the sandbox-session deny SCP (containment step 3) **only after** sandbox sessions succeed with the restricted scope — tool abuse should be blocked while new, hardened sessions succeed